zephyrproject-rtos/zephyr/README.rst

   way to track developer discussions and to ask your own support questions to the Zephyr project community.
-There are also specific `Zephyr mailing list subgroups`_ for announcements, builds, marketing, and Technical Steering Committe notes, for example.
+There are also specific `Zephyr mailing list subgroups`_ for announcements, builds, marketing, and Technical Steering Committee notes, for example.
   You can read through the message archives to follow past posts and discussions, a good thing to do to discover more about the Zephyr project.